jhoogstraat/homelab/README.md

 ## Users

-- root.pub: Used when installing linux
+- `root.pub`: Used when installing linux
-- admin.pub: The jh user that has sudo permissions without password
+- `admin.pub`: The jh user that has sudo permissions without password
-- picasso.pub: The unprivliged user that runs userland podman containers
+- `picasso.pub`: The unprivileged user that runs userland podman containers

 ## 🔒 Secrets